talk2viren/umermansoor.github.io/_posts/2016-04-23-what-is-http2.md

 In 2004, Web 2.0 ushered in the new era of rich user experience and collaboration.
 It allowed users to interact with websites, leave comments, indulge in social sharing and enjoy many new features.
 [New technologies](https://en.wikipedia.org/wiki/Web_2.0#Technologies) emerged and many Web 2.0 websites like Wikipedia, Flickr and YouTube went on to become huge successes.

 While all this was going on, the protocol that ran it all, HTTP/1.1, was having trouble keeping up.
 The websites were growing significantly in size and complexity and it wasn't designed to handle that.
 But smart people do what they do best: they invented workarounds (aka hacks) to overcome HTTP/1.1 limitations.
-Things like [domain sharding](https://www.maxcdn.com/one/visual-glossary/domain-sharding-2/), [sprite sheets](https://developer.apple.com/library/iad/documentation/NetworkingInternet/Conceptual/SafariImageDeliveryBestPractices/ReducingHTTPRequestswithSprites/ReducingHTTPRequestswithSprites.html) and [data inlining](http://www.websiteoptimization.com/speed/tweak/inline-images/) were used **optimize performance**.
-This added complexity on top of HTTP/1.1 and introduced regressions like unnecessary downloads, poor caching etc. Lack of standards meant that web developers had to deal with the added complexity of dealing with different browsers and versions.
+Things like [domain sharding](https://www.maxcdn.com/one/visual-glossary/domain-sharding-2/), [sprite sheets](https://developer.apple.com/library/iad/documentation/NetworkingInternet/Conceptual/SafariImageDeliveryBestPractices/ReducingHTTPRequestswithSprites/ReducingHTTPRequestswithSprites.html) and [data inlining](http://www.websiteoptimization.com/speed/tweak/inline-images/) were used to **optimize performance**.
+This added complexity on top of HTTP/1.1 and introduced regressions like unnecessary downloads, poor caching etc. Lack of standards meant that web developers had to deal with different browsers and versions.
 Ugh!
 I remember countless hours I sunk into tweaking websites to look great on both Firefox and Internet Explorer 7.
 It worked, but it was messy.
 And painful.

 ## The Journey to HTTP/2: A SPDY Stepping Stone